GGFR-Shawn/vue-bulma-datatable/README.md

 # DataTable

 Data table using bulma (minimally), can sort, filter, and use templates.
+Not recomended for more than 1000 rows.

 ![Formatted Table](https://github.com/aislasq/vue-bulma-datatable/blob/master/images/format.png "Formatted Table")

 ## Installation
 ```